Takaful Malaysia

-Syarikat Takaful Malaysia Keluarga Berhad (Takaful Malaysia or Takaful Malaysia Keluarga) is the FIRST takaful operator in Malaysia.
+Syarikat Takaful Malaysia Keluarga Berhad (Takaful Malaysia) is the first takaful operator in Malaysia.
 Takaful Malaysia Keluarga is the holding company that manages the Family Takaful business and owns 100% equity of Syarikat Takaful Malaysia Am Berhad (Takaful Malaysia Am), which operates the General Takaful business.
 Providing a comprehensive and affordable range of family takaful and general takaful solutions, both companies operate under the Takaful Malaysia brand with a combined network of branches in 24 locations nationwide.
-In addition, Takaful Malaysia has two subsidiary companies in Indonesia, PT Asuransi Takaful Keluarga and PT Syarikat Takaful Indonesia.
+In addition, Takaful Malaysia has two subsidiary companies in Indonesia, P.T.
+Asuransi Takaful Keluarga and P.T.
+Syarikat Takaful Indonesia.